 GDPR brings several major data management requirements for all basic solutions for businesses that deal with data of EU citizens, including businesses that do not operate in the European Union, but the process or store data of any person from the EU.
-In today’s article, we will focus on GDPR compliant data storage.
+In today’s article, we will focus on GDPR and data storage compliance.

 Table of Contents

 Being GDPR compliant means that you may have to revise your data management and data storage policies.
 Here is what you need to know.

 Personal data that is associated with EU citizens should be processed and stored within EU borders.
 However, there are exclusions from that rule and further in the article, we will explain what you should do to remain your data in its current location.